R. Barrett Noone, MD, to Lead 2019 Trustees Talk

 The 2019 Trustees Talk will feature R. Barrett Noone, MD, a past chairman of the Board of Trustees for the American Society of Plastic Surgeons, where he also received a Lifetime Achievement Award.

 Noone will discuss "Battlefields and Beauty: A Century of Conflict and Harmony Between Reconstructive and Cosmetic Surgery" from 2:30 - 3:00 p.m., Saturday Sept.
-21, 2019, at the San Diego Convention Center.
+21, 2019, in room 30 CD, at the San Diego Convention Center.

 Active in setting standards for the education and certification of plastic surgeons, Noone served as a director of the American Board of Plastic Surgery.
 In 1997, he was elected the first Executive Director and Chief Executive Officer of the Board, a position he held until 2015.
 He now is Executive Director Emeritus.